rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  it will feel redemptive, as all truth does.

-Consider for a moment just how damaging is the effects of fiat, from the bad diets to the ugly art, the effects are everywhere.
+Consider for a moment just how damaging is the effects of fiat -- from the bad diets to the ugly art -- the effects are everywhere.
 Perhaps the worst effect of all is the antihumanism of fiat-funded environmentalists